CCW Home

 Why take your RENEWAL CCW Course from Shasta Defense?

-In the Shasta Defense CCW RENEWAL Classes (4 hour), you receive training and education beyond other renewal classes.
+In the Shasta Defense CCW RENEWAL Classes (10 hours approximately; California requires 8 hours), you receive training and education beyond other renewal classes.

 In the Shasta Defense RENEWAL CCW Classes: